iqltd/javascriptix/README.md

 A naive bash and gnu tools implementation in Javascript.

 ## Where to play with it?
-The current version is available [here](https://micul01.github.io/javascriptix)
+The current version of the application is available [here](https://micul01.github.io/javascriptix)

+If you don't know what to do, start with

+`cat readme`

 ## Proof of Concept (December 2016)
 The Proof of Concept version supports basic bash builtins: